- Mailing Address:

 Olayinka O Shiyanbola, PhD, B.Pharm

 Dr. Shiyanbola is an Associate Professor in the Social and Administrative Sciences Division in the School of Pharmacy.
 She received her Pharmacy degree (B.Pharm) from the University of Ibadan in Nigeria and her Ph.D. in Pharmaceutical Socioeconomics from the University of Iowa in Iowa City.
 For her PhD degree, Dr. Shiyanbola examined beliefs in medicines, changes in beliefs overtime and its impact on patient health outcomes.
 Before joining the University of Wisconsin School of Pharmacy faculty in 2013, Dr. Shiyanbola was a faculty at South Dakota State University College of Pharmacy.
-Dr. Shiyanbola teaches on the Social and Behavioral Aspects of Pharmacy Practice, Psychosocial Aspects of Medication Use and the Role of the Pharmacist in the Public Health System.
+In the PharmD curriculum, Dr. Shiyanbola teaches on the Social and Behavioral Aspects of Pharmacy Practice, Psychosocial Aspects of Medication Use and the Role of the Pharmacist in the Public Health System.
+In the Health Services Research in Pharmacy Graduate Program, she teaches the design, approach, and use of Mixed Methods for PhD Pharmacy and Health Science Students.

 - PhD 2009 Pharm Socioeconomics - University of Iowa